UTDNebula/website/docs/about/meetings.md

 | Athena             | Thursdays | 7:00 PM CST | Nebula Discord |
 | Jupiter            | Thursdays | 4:30 PM CST | Nebula Discord |

-Some meetings take place on the Project Nebula Discord.
+Some meetings take place on the Nebula Labs Discord.
 You can directly join the meeting room [here][discord link].

 ## Committee Meetings

-There are some groups within Project Nebula who meet on a limited basis to discuss aspects of its governance and strategic direction.
+There are some groups within Nebula Labs who meet on a limited basis to discuss aspects of its governance and strategic direction.
 These groups are:

 | **Group**                        | **Frequency**          | **When**              | **Where**   |